 Exclusion criteria: those companies not meeting the mandatory UCINT criteria are excluded and if a group holding company is not meeting the mandatory criteria the whole group is excluded. - B. Companies manufacturing, maintaining, or trading controversial and/or morally unacceptable weapons, as identified through the international obligations, treaties and legislations.
 Exclusion criteria: - (i) For "nuclear weapons", the exclusion is referred to companies involved in manufacturing, maintaining or trading nuclear weapons for more than 5% of the consolidated revenues. - (ii) For all companies belonging to groups represented within global index (i.e., the constituents of MSCI global index), the companies with an exposure to nuclear weapons higher than 5% in terms of total revenues contribution that has been identified in a dedicated blacklist of UCINT and UniCredit Group: in this case, all the group companies are excluded, while if at consolidated level is ok, only the companies that do not meet the mandatory exclusion criteria will be excluded. - (iii) The dedicated blacklist of UCINT and UniCredit Group focuses on specific companies to be excluded but in general all the companies that do not satisfy the criteria have to be excluded. - (iv) Any involvement must be considered as referred to all those companies directly manufacturing, maintaining or trading forbidden weapons.
-According to above criteria, please refer to the list6 of "forbidden weapons". - C. Companies involved in thermal coal production and/or production of energy from thermal coal that derive from these businesses more than 25% of their consolidated revenues:
+According to above criteria, please refer to the list6 of "forbidden weapons". - Companies involved in thermal coal production and/or production of energy from thermal coal that derive from these businesses more than 25% of their consolidated revenues:

 Exclusion criteria: the aforementioned are excluded and in this case all the group companies are excluded, while if at consolidated level is OK, only the companies that do not meet the mandatory exclusion criteria will be excluded.
-"Involvement" must be consider as referred to all those companies directly producing thermal coal and/or producing energy from thermal coal. - D. Government Bonds flist of "forbidden weapons" under international law is the following: cluster bombs; chemical warfare agents and mines, anti-personnel and anti-vehicle mines; nuclear, biological, chemical or other weapons of mass destruction; biological agents and radioactive materials (including Uranium 238) adapted for use in war to produce casualties among humans or animals, to degrade equipment or to damage crops or the environment
+"Involvement" must be consider as referred to all those companies directly producing thermal coal and/or producing energy from thermal coal. - D. Government Bonds

-Exclusion criteria: Bonds issued by countries that are not compliant with FATF Recommendations (Black and Grey list) or those that are not signatories of Paris 2015 Agreement on climate change are excluded. - E. Supranational bonds
+Exclusion criteria: Bonds issued by countries that are not compliant with FATF Recommendations (Black and Grey list) or those that are not signatories of Paris 2015 Agreement on climate change are excluded.

+E. Supranational bonds